 How long is the repayment period for repaying the loan?
 If your education costs require you to borrow large amounts, you may need a longer repayment period to repay the loan(s).

-Consider completing your FAFSA (Free Application for Federal Student Aid) online and sign it using your electronic signature, i.e. your Personal Identification Number (PIN - a four digit number).
-Completing the FAFSA online and signing with your PIN can significantly speed up your aid packaging, as well as federal loan processing so you will know how much additional money you will need with an EDL.
+Consider completing your FAFSA (Free Application for Federal Student Aid) online; make sure you sign it using your FSA ID (Federal Student Aid ID).
+Completing the FAFSA online and signing with your FSA ID can significantly speed up your aid packaging, which includes information on federal Direct Loan options.
+This in turn will help you determine how much additional money you will need with an EDL.

 When does repayment begin?
 You should make regular payments.
 If you have trouble making regular payments while you're in school, consider a loan that provides options for repayment.